 We help our clients get visibility in scientific and trade publications by writing feature articles for broad distribution.
 We work with clients to identify goals and messages, conduct literature research and interviews to get the science right, and work with editors to shepherd the article through to publication.
 Continue reading

 Our team produces articles and newsletters for the Thriving Earth Exchange of the American Geophysical Union and AGU’s science news publication, Eos.
-By sharing these stories, we hope to empower more communities and scientists to advance solutions to pressing environmental problems.
+By sharing these stories, we hope to inspire more communities and scientists to advance solutions to pressing environmental problems.
 Continue reading

 We also work with experts at the Kenan Institute of Private Enterprise to develop articles that bring the latest economic research to bear on current policy and workforce debates.
 These articles have examined critical issues such as the economic fallout of COVID-19, economic inequality, health care and racial inequities.
 Continue reading

 Anne developed the content for this role-playing game about disaster resilience for the Koshland Science Museum.
 It won a Gold Medal in the International Serious Play Awards when it was first released in 2015.
 The game is now in its third edition and has been played by community groups and schools around the world.

 The game is designed to give participants a taste of what it takes to build community resilience in the face of disaster.
 Players work together to make decisions and solve problems during an engaging, fast-paced disaster simulation.
 Continue reading

 We help our clients stand out in a crowded media environment with snappy copy and strategic social engagement.
 We create engaging posts and irresistible graphics, expand our clients’ networks and generally maximize the visibility of compelling science content.

 - Managed clients’ Twitter, Facebook and LinkedIn accounts

 - Created flyers, postcards, email blasts and other marketing collateral

 - Overseen website audits and revamps for maximum visibility